EventStore/documentation/docs/tutorials/Encryption-At-Rest.md

 #### Step 4.2: Set the encryption algorithm

-In the main EventStoreDB configuration file, add the following line to specify the encryption transformation:
+In the main KurrentDB configuration file, add the following line to specify the encryption transformation:

 ```bash:no-line-numbers
 Transform: aes-gcm